PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/User-Centered_Design_for_AI.md

 continued and increased engagement and invoke a state of flow.
 Juicy design is a concept which is very popular in game design, therefore we're going to take a short expedition into the world of game design.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Fy0aCDmgnxg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Datalab Prep: Excercise 3.
+User Feedback
+1. Consider how you could use the techniques and insights about user feedback you were just presented to improve on your design.
+Then in the **Block C Notes - Y1C_2022-23_ADSAI** document, write down at least one possible design iteration regarding user-feedback.
+Or if your user feedback is already perfect, argue why it is using the insights and techniques presented in the pressented text.

 ## 5) Designing for the implementation of AI Algorithms
 The process concerning designing for AI algorithm implementation involves a number of steps and considerations.
 Although HCAI needs to consider the entirety of the process, it is really set apart by the integration, maintainance en monitoring off an algorithm once released.
 For this block we've essentially followed the following structure: